-The CMS have implemented a 5-star rating system to measure the quality of health and drug services provided by Medicare Advantage and Medicare Part D (prescription drug) plans.
+The CMS has implemented a 5-star rating system to measure the quality of health and drug services provided by Medicare Advantage and Medicare Part D (prescription drug) plans.
 Every year, the CMS releases these star ratings and additional data to the public.